 This 86-hour major includes courses such as:

-With a degree in Electrical Engineering from Anderson University, students will be well prepared to apply their knowledge in a variety of industries such as:
+Electrical engineers from Anderson University will be well prepared to apply their knowledge in a variety of industries, such as:

 OUR ENGINEERING FACULTY